kensanata/just-halberds/Knives.md

 Would it make sense to bring mentats on adventure?
 Is that like bringing librarians to the dungeon?
 Can you outcompute your opponents?
-Perhaps if the game also involves management of estates and intrigue at court.
-So skills like Calculation, Logistics, Management, Production.
-Production would cover both agriculture and industry.
-It’s all about producing things, managing the employees, bringing the products to markets, profit margins – interfering with it, rising in the ranks because you’ve won a battle of logistics.
+If the management of estates is important, skills like Calculation, Logistics, Management and Production are required.

+If Production covers both agriculture and industry the game is all about producing things, managing the employees, bringing the products to markets, profit margins – interfering with it, rising in the ranks because you’ve won a battle of logistics.
 Is this interesting?
 Maybe if there is a connection to mercenary companies doing assaults.
 Again, Logistics could determine the quality of the outfit, or the quantity of gear available at the drop zone.
 Management would determine how far enemies can penetrate into your hold before security realises what’s going on.

 Supernatural talents are fascinating because they remind us that we’re free to indulge our fantasy.
 The presence of supernatural talents